The Tavistock Trust For Aphasia Distinguished Scholar Awards – North America and Canada

 Early career aphasia researchers in the USA and Canada are eligible.
 Early career is defined as approximately 8-10 years post Ph.D. (excluding any period of career break such as family care or health leave).

-The aim of these awards is to foster and encourage pioneering research that aims to make a difference in the everyday lives of people living with aphasia, their families and caregivers.
+• The aim of these Awards is to foster and encourage pioneering research that aims to make a difference in the everyday lives of people living with aphasia, their families, friends and caregivers.

-Aphasia Access will collaborate with the TTA by facilitating the process by which recipients are selected.
+Aphasia Access has helped the TTA establish these Awards in the United States and we are grateful for all their invaluable help over the years.
 Aphasia Access is a not-for-profit professional organisation dedicated to the belief that people with aphasia should have access to services that not only improve language, but also help them participate in conversations, life’s interactions and activities, and foster communicatively accessible environments.

-The Trustees of the Tavistock Trust for Aphasia would like to thank the board of Aphasia Access for collaborating with the Trust by facilitating this project.
+The Trustees of the Tavistock Trust for Aphasia would like to thank the Board of Aphasia Access for their collaboration in helping the Trust establish the Awards and making them known in the United States.

 www.aphasiaaccess.org